Villanuevand/basic-chrome-extension/README.md

 # Basic Chrome Extension
 At some moment of my developer life, i built an extension for  google chrome.
 I really don´t know where it is, or how i did it?.
-I want to refresh how to build a Google Chrome extension.
+I want to refresh my knowledge about how to build a Google Chrome extension.

+¡Feel free to contribute! :+1: